 The Book of Five Rings was written by Miyamoto Musashi (1584-1645), who was a legendary swordsman and samurai in Japan.
 His book has been regarded as on par with Sun Tzu’s The Art of War.
-It talks about various ways to defeat an opponent on the battlefield, and records his thoughts on swordplay and spirituality.
+It talks about various ways to defeat an opponent on the battlefield and records his thoughts on swordplay and spirituality.

-The book has been translated to English.
+The book has been translated into English.